Pause Windows Updates Longer Than 5 Weeks (Up to 20 Years)

 Important: Create a Registry Backup First

-To extend the time that we are able to pause Windows updates, we will be performing, and simple registry edit.
-You can either manually edit the registry yourself or download the registry file here and then import it into your computer.
+To extend the time that we are able to pause Windows updates, we will be performing a simple registry edit.
+You can either manually edit the registry yourself, or download the pre-made registry file here and then import it directly into your computer.

-Here is what is contained within the registry file from the download link.
+Here is exactly what is contained within the registry file from the download link, so you know it is safe:

 Windows Registry Editor Version 5.00